quintans/eventsourcing/README.md

 ## Eventually consistent projection

 A service **writes** to a **database** (the event store), a **forwarder** component (can be on the write service or it can be an external service) listens to inserts into the database (change stream) and forwards them into a **event bus**, then a **projection** listen to the event bus and creates the necessary read models.

 ![Design](eventstore-design.png)

 > we still can still use consistent projections to build the current state of an aggregate
+> To use CQRS it is not mandatory to have two separate databases, so it is not mandatory to plug in the change stream into the database.
+We can write the read model into the same database in the same transaction as the write model (dual write).

 ## How to